 Hahn, who finished fifth on the final Web.com Tour money list in 2012 to earn his PGA TOUR card, is in his second season on the PGA TOUR in 2014.
 Hahn also has his best career finish at the AT&T Pebble Beach National Pro-Am, tying for third in 2013.
 Tomasulo has also played on the PGA TOUR, while An, Hamilton, Jesse Ruda and Michael Wilson have competed in PGA TOUR events.
 Several others have played professionally on other tours, with George Gandranata, Hale, Jeff Hamm, Michael Jensen, Lee and Mina currently active in the professional ranks.

 The Bears have also had success in the classroom during Desimone’s tenure with 13 All-America Scholars (Bill Albers, Scott Carlyle, Chun, Dan Coyle, Furth, Gandranata, Hagy, Hale, Murphy, Stalter, Tomasulo, Weaver, Michael Wilson) that have combined to earn the award 20 times.
 Albers, Chun, Carlyle, Furth, Hale, Tomasulo and Wilson all earned the honor twice while the Bears had three in the same season for the first time in 2012-13 when Hagy, Stalter and Weaver were all named.
 Carlyle was also selected a first-team Academic All-American in 2004, while Hagy was a third-team 2012-13 Capital One Academic All-America® pick for the Division I men’s at large team as selected by the College Sports Information Directors of America (CoSIDA).
+Hagy has been nominated for the honor again in 2013-14.

-In addition to his role as Cal’s head coach, Desimone will add Palmer Cup duties when he will serve as head coach for Team USA when the 2014 event is played at the Walton Heath Golf Club in Surrey, England.
+In addition to his role as Cal’s head coach, Desimone will add Palmer Cup duties when he will serve as head coach for a Team USA featuring Hagy when the 2014 event is played June 26-28 at the Walton Heath Golf Club in Surrey, England.
 Desimone is also the former Manager of the University of California Golf Club (1979-2010), a 130-member Associate Club of the Northern California Golf Association, as well as a former member of the PING Advisory Committee for college golf.
 In addition, he served two stints on the NCAA Pacific Region Selection Committee for the NCAA Western Regional (1991-93, 2002-04) and was on the campus-wide NCAA Self-Certification Committee in the mid-1990’s.

 Desimone played for the Bears’ men’s basketball team as an undergraduate and then served in the United States military before returning to Cal to complete a double major in history and physical education, while also earning his master’s degree in physical education.
 After graduating from Cal, Desimone left Berkeley to become the Director of Athletics at the College Preparatory School in Oakland where he remained until 1988.
 Desimone returned to Cal in the fall of 1979 as the men’s golf head coach, and shared responsibilities with both jobs until 1988, when he joined Cal on a full-time basis.